eclipse-t2i/Lambda-ECLIPSE/README.md

-# WOUAF
+# &lambda; ECLIPSE

-This is the repository that contains the source code for the [ECLIPSE Project](https://eclipse-t2i.vercel.app/).
+This is the repository that contains the source code for the [&lambda; ECLIPSE Project](https://eclipse-t2i.vercel.app/).

-If you find ECLIPSE useful for your work please cite:
+If you find &lambda;-ECLIPSE useful for your work please cite:
 ```
 @article{patel2023eclipse,
-    author = {Patel, Maitreya and Kim, Changhoon and Cheng, Sheng and Baral, Chitta and Yang, Yezhou},
+    author = {Patel, Maitreya and Jung, Sangmin and Baral, Chitta and Yang, Yezhou},
-    title = {ECLIPSE: A Resource-Efficient Text-to-Image Prior for Image Generations},
+    title = {λ-ECLIPSE: Multi-Concept Personalized Text-to-Image Diffusion Models by Leveraging CLIP Latent Space},
-    year = {2023},
+    year = {2024},
 }
 ```